 On the other hand, according to him, India is consistently pursuing a course to diversify sources of weapons and technology, as a result of which Russia's share in the Indian market is gradually decreasing.

-“In fact, it was the Europeans, the Israelis, and recently the United States, and not Russia, became the beneficiary of the rapid growth of the capacity of the Indian arms market.
-Particularly worrying is the loss of Russian positions in the air defense sector in favor of the Israelis and in the military transport segment in favor of the United States, as well as the fact that the Russian MiG-35 did not qualify for the final MMRCA, worth $ 10 billion Makienko.
+“In fact, it was the Europeans, the Israelis, and more recently the United States, and not Russia, who benefited from the rapid growth in the capacity of the Indian arms market.
+Particularly alarming should be recognized by the Russians losing their positions in the air defense sector in favor of the Israelis and in the military transport segment aviation in favor of the United States, as well as the fact that the Russian MiG-35 did not qualify for the final $ 10 billion MMRCA tender, ”K. Makienko said.